joshgerdes/jekyll-uno/_posts/2022-09-06-internalservererror-when-deploying-azure-firewall.md

   teaser: "/uploads/deploymentfailedazurefirewall.png"

 ---
 When attempting to deploy an [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Firewall?"), you may get an error: Conflict, DeploymentFailed error.
+This error can occur when you have an expressroute connection, and the Firewall is not deployed in Force Tunneled mode.

     "code": "InternalServerError",
     "message": "An error occurred."